^

 • Anti-inflammatory therapy (local).

-Treatment of acute apical periodontitis is carried out in three stages, as a rule, three visits to the doctor are sufficient to stop the acute phase of the process, but in the future, additional measures may be needed to restore the normal function of the tooth-restoration or prosthetics.
+Treatment of acute apical periodontitis is carried out in three stages; as a rule, three visits to the doctor are enough to stop the acute phase of the process, but in the future additional measures may be required to restore the normal function of the tooth - restoration or prosthetics.

 Treatment of acute purulent periodontitis

-Purulent periodontitis occurs with acute throbbing pain, so the doctor first of all performs anesthesia and provides the fastest anesthesia.
+Purulent periodontitis occurs with acute pulsating pain, so the doctor first administers anesthesia and provides the fastest possible pain relief.

-Further, the treatment of acute purulent periodontitis depends on the stage at which the process is located.
-If the purulent exudate has spread throughout the periapical structure and is complicated by the defeat of the jawbone, hospitalization in the department of maxillofacial surgery is possible.
-However, such cases are rarely encountered in practice, since they can only be performed with an extremely neglected system process.
-As a rule, purulent acute periodontitis and severe pain cause the patient to see a doctor at a time when therapeutic treatment is possible in the dentist's office.
+Further treatment of acute purulent periodontitis depends on the stage of the process.
+If the purulent exudate has spread throughout the periapical structure and is complicated by damage to the jaw bone, hospitalization in the maxillofacial surgery department is possible.
+However, such cases are rare in practice, as they can only occur with an extremely advanced systemic process.
+As a rule, purulent acute periodontitis and severe pain force the patient to consult a doctor at a time when therapeutic treatment in the dentist's office is possible.

-Standard algorithm for treatment of purulent inflammatory process in periodontal tissues:
+Standard algorithm for treating purulent inflammatory process in periodontal tissues:

-• Local anesthesia for therapeutic actions and manipulations.
+• Local anesthesia for therapeutic procedures and manipulations.

-• Creating a free exit of exudate by opening a blocked root canal (it is possible to remove the old seal).
+• Creating a free outlet for exudate by opening the blocked root canal (possibly removing the old filling).

 • Drainage according to indications.

-• Removal of pulp, which, when purulent form, is usually necrotic.
+• Removal of the pulp, which in the purulent form is usually already necrotic.

-• Removal of residual necrotic pulp from the canal.
+• Removal of necrotic pulp residues from the canal.

 • Antiseptic treatment of the canal.

-Since the treatment of acute purulent periodontitis is very painful, all activities are conducted with the help of conductive anesthesia, and infiltration anesthesia is also used.
-If the pus is not removed by opening the canal or draining, extraction of the tooth is shown to create an outflow through the tooth socket.
-Serous exudate leaves through the incision of the periosteum, in addition, this measure helps to neutralize swelling, inflammation in periodontium and greatly facilitates the overall condition of the patient.
-Systemic intoxication of the body, which is often noted with purulent periodontitis, is stopped and eliminated with the appointment of antibiotic therapy.
-Antibiotics of a wide spectrum of action can be appointed, but it is more expedient to be defined with a preparation after definition of the true originator of an inflammation.
-Regular mouthwashes, UHF and microwave physiotherapy are also effective.
+Since the treatment of acute purulent periodontitis is very painful, all procedures are carried out using conduction anesthesia, and infiltration anesthesia is also used.
+If the pus is not removed by opening the canal or draining, tooth extraction is indicated to create an outflow through the tooth socket.
+Serous exudate comes out through an incision in the periosteum, in addition, such a measure helps to neutralize swelling, inflammation in the periodontium and significantly alleviates the general condition of the patient.
+Systemic intoxication of the body, which is often observed in purulent periodontitis, is stopped and removed by prescribing antibacterial therapy.
+Broad-spectrum antibiotics can be prescribed, but it is more advisable to choose a drug after determining the true causative agent of inflammation.
+Regular mouth rinses, UHF and microwave physiotherapy are also effective.

-If conservative methods do not work, the physician resorts to surgery, which involves resection of the apex.
-After removal of purulent contents, the treatment regimen is analogous to the algorithm for curating other types of periodontitis.
+If conservative methods do not bring results, the doctor resorts to surgical intervention, which involves resection of the apex.
+After the removal of purulent contents, the treatment regimen is similar to the algorithm for curing other types of periodontitis.

-Carrying out complex therapeutic measures allows quite successfully to eliminate the consequences of acute inflammation, the affected periodontal patches are gradually either restored or replaced by connective tissue, which also can function as a ligament system.
+Carrying out complex therapeutic measures allows us to quite successfully eliminate the consequences of acute inflammation; the affected areas of the periodontium are gradually either restored or replaced by connective tissue, which can also function as a ligament system.

 Treatment of acute serous periodontitis

-Unfortunately, in the dental practice, the treatment of acute serous periodontitis is extremely rare.
-Chronic form of periodontal inflammation or purulent periodontitis is often treated.
-This is associated with a short serous phase of the inflammatory process, as well as with not clearly expressed pain symptoms, which, as a rule, does not cause or motivate the patient to contact the dentist in a timely manner.
+Unfortunately, in dental practice, treatment of acute serous periodontitis is extremely rare.
+More often, chronic periodontal inflammation or purulent periodontitis is treated.
+This is due to the short serous phase of the inflammatory process, as well as to the lack of clearly expressed pain symptoms, which, as a rule, does not force or motivate the patient to consult a dentist in a timely manner.

-Nevertheless, the rare cases when an acute serous process is diagnosed on time, its treatment can be considered one of the most successful in the treatment of periapical system diseases.
-Firstly, this is due to the complete reversibility of inflammation, and secondly, the fact that medications are not applied, mainly prescribed physiotherapy and irrigation, rinsing.
+However, in rare cases when acute serous process is diagnosed in time, its treatment can be considered one of the most successful in the therapy of diseases of the periapical system.
+Firstly, this is due to the complete reversibility of inflammation, secondly, due to the fact that medications are not used, mainly physiotherapy and irrigation procedures, rinsing are prescribed.
 It is believed that UHF, microwave therapy and local exposure to aseptic solutions help to stop inflammation at the earliest stage without the use of antibiotics and even endodontic treatment.
-Serous process with timely intervention can be stopped for 5-7 days and do not give any chance of developing a purulent infection in the oral cavity.
+The serous process with timely intervention can be stopped in 5-7 days and not give a single chance to the development of purulent infection in the oral cavity.

-Treatment of acute serous periodontitis is carried out for one visit to the doctor, in which the oral cavity is inspected, radiography is prescribed, the patient is given recommendations on the conduct of home procedures, as well as referral to physiotherapy.
-The second visit to the dentist is needed only to confirm the effectiveness of the appointed activities with the help of X-ray control.
+Treatment of acute serous periodontitis is carried out in one visit to the doctor, during which the oral cavity is examined, X-ray is prescribed, the patient is given recommendations for home procedures, as well as a referral for physiotherapy.
+A second visit to the dentist is only needed to confirm the effectiveness of the prescribed measures using X-ray control.

 Prevention of periodontitis

-Since the main culprits of periodontal inflammation are caries and pulpitis, the prevention of periodontitis is to prevent major provoking causes.
-Timely detection and rehabilitation of caries, treatment of sick teeth helps to neutralize the development of pulpitis, and therefore reduce the risk of chronic or acute inflammation in periodontal tissues.
-The main action that is required for prevention is familiar to every adult person - it's just a regular visit to the dentist.
+Since caries and pulpitis are recognized as the main culprits of periodontal inflammation, periodontitis prevention consists of preventing the main provoking causes.
+Timely detection and sanitation of carious lesions, treatment of diseased teeth helps to neutralize the development of pulpitis, and therefore reduce the risk of chronic or acute inflammation in periodontal tissues.
+The main action required for prevention is familiar to every adult - this is just a regular visit to the dentist.

-In general, the prevention of periodontitis can be described in the form of three tips - hygiene, dispensary examinations and nutrition:
+In general, periodontitis prevention can be described in three pieces of advice: hygiene, routine check-ups and nutrition:

-• Compliance with oral hygiene, regular brushing of teeth, including dental floss, careful removal of microbial plaque helps to reduce the risk of caries by at least 75%.
+• Maintaining good oral hygiene, regularly brushing your teeth, including flossing, and thoroughly removing plaque help reduce the risk of developing caries by at least 75%.

-• Timely visits to the dental office should be the rule, and not an occasion to relieve acute pain with developing inflammation.
-The minimum number of visits is 2 times a year, but it is more expedient to do this quarterly.
+• Timely visits to the dentist's office should become a rule, and not a reason to relieve acute pain when inflammation has developed.
+The minimum number of visits is 2 times a year, but it is more advisable to do this quarterly.

-• A competent diet and reasonable attitude to sweet foods helps to normalize the teeth.
-In addition, it is very useful to include in the menu foods rich in proteins, vitamins, minerals.
-Fresh vegetables and fruits contribute not only to normal digestion, but also to maintaining the natural microflora of the mouth.
+• A proper diet and a reasonable attitude to sweet products help to normalize the condition of teeth.
+In addition, it is very useful to include in the menu food rich in proteins, vitamins, minerals.
+Fresh vegetables and fruits contribute not only to normal digestion, but also to maintaining the natural microflora of the oral cavity.

-• Getting rid of bad habits, such as "eating" pencils, snacking threads and experiments to crack nutshells will also help reduce the risk of traumatizing periodontal disease.
+• Avoiding bad habits such as pencil chewing, string biting, and nut shell cracking will also help reduce the risk of periodontal injury.

-Prevention of periodontitis should begin with childhood, parents should take care of this, teaching the kids to properly clean their teeth.
-If you take care of your mouth permanently, then caries, pulpitis, chronic or acute periodontitis will not cause pain, discomfort and even more reason to visit the dentist to remove the tooth.
-If the teeth are healthy, then, as they say in the well-known proverb, all worldly problems will be really "to the teeth".
+Prevention of periodontitis should begin in childhood, parents should take care of this, teaching children to brush their teeth correctly.
+If you take care of your oral cavity constantly, then neither caries, nor pulpitis, nor chronic, nor acute periodontitis will cause pain, discomfort and especially will not be a reason to visit a dentist for tooth extraction.
+If your teeth are healthy, then, as the well-known proverb says, all everyday problems will really be "within your teeth".